 If you and your spouse make the election for your rental real estate business, the income generally is not subject to SE tax (for an exception, see item 3 under Other Income and Losses Included in Net Earnings From Self-Employment in the instructions for Part V, later).

 If the election is made for a farm rental business that is not included in self-employment, the income is not subject to SE tax.
 Do not include the income on Form 1040-SS.
 Depending on the source of the income (possession, U.S. source, or other foreign source), you may need to file other tax forms.
-See chapter 2 of Pub.
+See Pub.
 570, Tax Guide for Individuals With Income From U.S. Possessions, and Form 4835, Farm Rental Income and Expenses, for more information.

 If only one spouse participates in the business, all of the income from that business is the self-employment earnings of the spouse who carried on the business.

 If both spouses participate, the income and deductions are allocated to the spouses based on their distributive shares.

 If either or both you and your spouse are partners in a partnership, see Partnership Income or Loss in the instructions for Part V, later.

 If you and your spouse elected to treat the business as a QJV, see Exception—Qualified joint venture (QJV), earlier.